 An attended nursery is available for infants and toddlers during Sunday worship services only.
 The nursery is at the back of the auditorium, next to the Ladies restroom Please let us know if we can help you find the nursery.

 We have classes for all ages and we have several adult classes for you to choose from.
 Our classes begin at 9 a.m. on Sunday morning and at 6:30 p.m. on Wednesday evenings.

 We also offer “kids” classes on Sunday evenings during worship services.
 This is offered for cradle roll through 4th grade.
 If you need help finding a specific class, just ask and we will be more than happy to help you.

 Every church of Christ is self-governing.
 We are under the leadership of elders (also called “bishops” and “shepherds” in scripture).
 The elders of the Waynesboro Church of Christ are men appointed to provide overall leadership for this church family.
 They are highly respected and chosen to serve based on the credibility of their walk with God and the genuineness of their faith.
 Our elders are: Alan Bell, Terry Bryant, Jerry Duren, Mike Gallian, and Charles Hunt.

 Additionally, we have special men appointed as deacons who take the lead in certain duties.
 You can read about the qualifications of elders and deacons in 1 Timothy chapter 3 and Titus chapter 1.
-Our deacons are: Clint Bryant, Jeff Duren, Ben Gallian, David Hardin, Jerry Hollis, Ronnie Mathis, Richard McNabb, Cleve Moore, James Alan Nutt, Jeff Skelton, and A.C.
+Our deacons are: Clint Bryant, Jeff Duren, Ben Gallian, David Hardin, Jerry Hollis, Ronnie Mathis, Richard McNabb, Cleve Moore, Jeff Skelton, and A.C.
 Walker.